immannan/elasticsearch/md/Lab_9.md

 After selecting the cloud platform, you can choose a region for your cluster.

 Select the version to be the latest 7.x version that is available.
-At the time of writing this book, version 7.1.0 is the latest version available on Elastic Cloud.
+At the time of writing this course, version 7.1.0 is the latest version available on Elastic Cloud.
 You have the option of choosing either **I/O Optimized**, **Compute Optimized**,
 **Memory Optimized**, or **Hot-Warm